IOCare/cordova-plugin-smartconfig/README.md

 # cordova-plugin-smartconfig

-A cordova plugin for Expressif Esptouch protocol which is used to smartconfig esp8266 & ESP32
+A cordova plugin for Expressif Esptouch protocol which is used to smartconfig esp8266 & ESP32.
+It's a modified version of original code at https://github.com/xumingxin7398/cordovaEsptouch

 # Install

 cordova plugin add https://github.com/IOCare/cordova-plugin-smartconfig.git